Porongurup National Park

 Porongurup National Park is a national park in the Great Southern region of Western Australia.
 It covers 26.21 km2, and is 360 km southeast of Perth and 40 km north of Albany.

 The park contains the Porongurup Range, which is the relic core of an ancient mountain range formed in the Precambrian over 1200 million years ago.
 The Porongurup Range forms part of the Southwest Biodiversity Hotspot, which is one of 34 regions in the world noted for a rich diversity of flora and fauna species.
-The range contains many peaks and hiking trails, with the highest point being Devils Slide at 670 m, followed by Nancy's Peak at 644 m.
-Castle Rock (558 m) is capped with The Granite Skywalk, a steel viewing platform which provides panoramic views of the surrounding karri forest.
+The range contains many peaks and hiking trails, with the highest point being Devils Slide at 670 m, followed by Nancy's Peak at 644 m. is capped with the Granite Skywalk, a steel viewing platform that provides panoramic views of the surrounding karri forest.

 History

-The Porongurup Range is culturally significant to the Mineng and Koreng/Goreng sub-groups of the Noongar people.
+The Porongurup Range is culturally significant to the Mineng and Koreng (also spelled Goreng) sub-groups of the Noongar people.
 Minang man Larry Blight states: